vbevilacqua/pyramid/README.md

 # pyramid

-Project create on Visual Studio Code in a Mac (if you are running in Windows, you might have a issue with new line format).

 The purpose of this project is to find the maximum sum of the numbers per the given rules below:

 1. You will start from the top and move downwards to an adjacent number as in below.